timex-sinclair-projects/zmakebas-plus/README.md

 - A trailing backslash continues a physical input line onto the next line.
 - `RAND`/`RANDOMIZE` style aliases are accepted where supported by the lexer.
 - Keyword-looking variables are allowed in variable contexts where validation can distinguish them, such as `LET at=0`.
 - UDG escapes `\A` through `\U`, block graphics, copyright `\*`, raw byte, literal `@`, and literal backslash escape forms are supported in exported strings and REM text.
-Imported Spectrum-family TAP strings and REM text use `\*` for byte `127` and readable block-graphic backslash forms for bytes `128` through `143`, except for block forms ending in a space at the end of REM text where numeric escapes preserve the stored byte.
+Imported Spectrum-family TAP strings and REM text use `\*` for © (copyright), and readable block-graphic backslash forms for bytes `128` through `143`, except for block forms ending in a space at the end of REM text where numeric escapes preserve the stored byte.
 UDG bytes stay as numeric raw-byte escapes so the stored character codes remain visible.
 - Spectrum-family display-control escapes are available as readable raw-byte aliases: `\{INK n}` and `\{PAPER n}` use `0..9`; `\{FLASH n}`, `\{BRIGHT n}`, `\{INVERSE n}`, and `\{OVER n}` use `0..1`.
 These can be used anywhere raw byte escapes can be used, including strings and REM text.
 - In ZX81 mode, lowercase letters in the program text follow zmakebas compatibility and export as inverse `A-Z`.
 Use uppercase text for normal ZX81 letters.
 Imported ZX81 P files use backslash forms for inverse letters, inverse digits, inverse punctuation, and block graphics where that is roundtrip-safe.